 Is your card a World Elite Mastercard?

 You can tell if you’re a World Elite cardholder simply by looking for the words on your card above the Mastercard logo.
-These cards come with standard Mastercard protections like zero liability and price protection, but they also include premium perks like World Elite Air, Cruise and Car Rental Programs; Mastercard Lowest Hotel Rate Guarantee; Mastercard Hotel Stay Guarantee and Mastercard Priceless Golf.
+These cards come with standard Mastercard protections like zero liability on unauthorized charges and price protection, but they also include premium perks like World Elite Air, Cruise and Car Rental Programs; Mastercard Lowest Hotel Rate Guarantee; Mastercard Hotel Stay Guarantee and Mastercard Priceless Golf.

 Popular cards in the World Elite program include: